Non-small cell lung cancer

 In contrast to breast cancer and gastric cancer, in lung cancer HER2 amplification does not itself appear to have a prognostic or predictive role.
 However, HER2 mutations (predominantly in-frame insertions in exon 20) have been associated with some degree of disease control (unfortunately not as robust as observed in other oncogene-driven tumors treated with TKIs) with therapies with HER2 activity, such as the dual EGFR/HER2 inhibitors neratinib, dacomitinib, and afatinib.
 HER2 mutations are detected in 2-4% of NSCLC, most commonly in never smokers and adenocarcinoma histology.

 MET is a receptor tyrosine kinase activated by binding of its ligand hepatocyte growth factor (HGF), which is also known as scatter factor (SF).
 MET protein overexpression occurs in 25-75% of NSCLC and is associated with poor prognosis.
-Amplification of the MET gene occurs in 2-4% of both squamous and non-squamous NSCLC (up to 20% of EGFR mutant NSCLC with acquired resistance to EGFR inhibitors), is associated with poor prognosis, and may confer sensitivity to MET inhibitors (including the ALK/ROS1/MET inhibitor crizotinib).
+Amplification of the MET gene occurs in 2-4% of both squamous and non-squamous NSCLC (up to 20% of EGFR mutant NSCLC with acquired resistance to EGFR inhibitors) and is associated with poor prognosis.

 Molecular testing may be performed at any disease stage and at any point in therapy.
-However, currently there is no established role for EGFR or ALK inhibitors outside the advanced disease (stage IV) setting, and some studies have suggested a detrimental effect of EGFR inhibitors for treating earlier stage and locally advanced tumors.
+However, currently there is no established role for EGFR or ALK inhibitors outside the advanced disease (stage IV) setting.

 To evaluate for nodal and distant disease, PET-CT is recommended.
 If PET-CT is not available, CT of chest/abdomen/pelvis plus nuclear bone scan may be employed.
 The widespread use of PET-CT has been shown to decrease the number of futile thoracotomies performed and may result in stage migration.
 PET-CT has a sensitivity of approximately 90% (slower-growing tumors may not be FDG-avid) and a specificity of approximately 80% (granulomas and infections may be FDG-avid).

-If distant disease is suspected based on PET-CT, a confirmatory biopsy should be considered prior to deeming a person to have stage IV disease.
+If distant disease is suspected based on PET-CT, a confirmatory biopsy is recommended prior to deeming a person to have stage IV disease.
 PET-CT may remain abnormal for months after surgery or radiation therapy.
 The role of PET-CT during and after lung cancer treatment is not established.

 Brain magnetic resonance imaging or computed tomography